YHJYH/COMP0098_21049846/README.md

 # Deeper is Not Always Better
-The master thesis project for COMP0098 MSc Computational Statistics and Machine Learning ProjectURL
+The master thesis project for COMP0098 MSc Computational Statistics and Machine Learning Project

 This PyTorch code was used in the experiments of the thesis project: